hrtcat/hrtcat/other/journal.md

 ## Getting Started
 _May 10, 2023_

-I'm going to use this page to document my "bathtub estradiol" project in hopefully fairly substantial depth.
-I have spent several months researching how to make DIY Estradiol Enanthate injectable vials, and I'm coming to the conclusion that there is no definitively *good* resource on how to do this.
+we're going to use this page to document our "bathtub estradiol" project in hopefully fairly substantial depth.
+We have spent several months researching how to make DIY Estradiol Enanthate injectable vials, and we're coming to the conclusion that there is no definitively *good* resource on how to do this.
 There is, however, a lot of information floating around.
-Most full blown guides are lacking a full explanation of why they're doing what they're doing, and additionally fail to hold themselves to what I consider adequate sterilization standards.
+Most full-blown guides are lacking a full explanation of why they're doing what they're doing, and additionally fail to hold themselves to what we consider adequate sterilization standards.

-I am of the mind that if you are making vials for just yourself, and you make an informed decision to skip some sterilization procedures, then that is your right.
+we are of the mind that if you are making vials for just yourself, and you make an informed decision to skip some sterilization procedures, then that is your right.
 However, it seems like most people who are making DIY vials do not have access to the right information for them to be making informed decisions around this.
 Worse then, when people use incomplete guides online to make HRT to distribute.

-So, it is my goal to document my learning and brewing process in order to create a new standard for DIY guides.
-I will always be open to researched and referenced criticisms with the ultimate goal of creating the best open source guide we possibly can.
+So, it is our goal to document our learning and brewing process in order to create a new standard for DIY guides.
+We will always be open to researched and referenced criticisms with the ultimate goal of creating the best open source guide we possibly can.

 More to come.